junxit/us-congress-bills-110/metadata.md

 - 2007-04-18 — Placed on the House Calendar, Calendar No. 41.
 - 2007-04-18 — The House Committee on Rules reported an original measure, H. Rept.
 110-100, by Ms. Matsui.
 - 2007-04-18 — The House Committee on Rules reported an original measure, H. Rept.
 110-100, by Ms. Matsui.
+- 2007-04-19 — AMENDMENT MODIFICATION - Ms. Matsui asked unanimous consent that during consideration of H.R.
+1495, amendment number 1 printed in House Report 110-100 be considered in a modified form.
+Agreed to without objection.
+- 2007-04-19 — Considered as privileged matter. (consideration: CR H3566-3568)
+- 2007-04-19 — DEBATE - The House proceeded with one hour of debate on H. Res.
+319.
+- 2007-04-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2007-04-19 — On agreeing to the resolution Agreed to by voice vote. (text: CR H3566)
+- 2007-04-19 — Passed/agreed to in House: On agreeing to the resolution Agreed to by voice vote.(text: CR H3566)
+- 2007-04-19 — The previous question was ordered without objection. (consideration: CR H3568)